dom-schulz/utr-tennis-match-predictor/README.md

 - Compute Engine for running the scraping container (Docker)
 - Cloud Storage for saving the scraped data

-The system automatically runs twice weekly and intelligently shuts down after completion to minimize costs.
+The system automatically runs weekly and intelligently shuts down after completion to minimize costs.

 Both scrapers have near identical logic/structure.
 For more details, see the [UTR Scraper Documentation](https://github.com/dom-schulz/utr-tennis-match-predictor/blob/main/automated-utr-scraper/README.md).